-Sanitation Minister commissions €20m Kumasi Wastewater Treatment Plant
+Sanitation Minister commissions €20M Kumasi wastewater treatment plant

 He also praised President Akufo-Addo for his sterling leadership, particularly in managing the Covid-19.

-“Interventions such as the nationwide disinfection and fumigation exercises and currently the ongoing vaccination against Covid-19 have all helped reduced the impact of the pandemic on the country.
+“Interventions such as the nationwide disinfection and fumigation exercises and currently the ongoing vaccination against Covid-19 have all helped reduce the impact of the pandemic on the country.

 The Hungarian Ambassador to Ghana, H.E.
 Andras Szabo, described Dr Siaw Agyepong as one of the best businessmen in the whole of Africa.